How do I take control of someone else's computer using CMD?

 mstsc /console /v:COMPUTERNAME

-The COMPUTERNAME here means the actual computer name of the remote computer, for example, the remote computer I’m trying to log in to is Vivian PC.
+The COMPUTERNAME here means the actual computer name of the remote computer; for example, the remote computer I’m trying to log in to is Vivian PC.

-Step 3.
-Then you can see you successfully logged in to AnyViewer.
-Your device will automatically be assigned to the account you've logged in to.
+Step 2.
+Fill in the signup information to create an AnyViewer account, and then you can see you successfully logged in to AnyViewer.
+Your device will automatically be assigned to the account and listed on My devices list.

 Conclusion

 Therefore, we give you a third option.
-You can use AnyViewer, easy and free remote access software.
+You can use AnyViewer, the easy and free remote access software.
 You can open it quickly by clicking the desktop shortcut.
 Then with a few easy setup steps, you can start to take control of another computer.